We'll tell you what others won't.

 There are no forms to quiet title to real estate.
 A quiet title action is performed by real estate attorneys.
 To quiet title is to litigate.
 If you have the time and experience to litigate a matter, and you are a licensed attorney, then you should feel right at home with the courts.
 If not, we suggest seeking a competent real estate attorney to assist you in the matter since facts and circumstances are different for each case.

 I am trying to refinance a property that is owned jointly with another party.
-The problem is that I cannot locate theM, but I suspect they would not cooperate with me anyhow.
+The problem is that I cannot locate them, but I suspect they would not cooperate with me anyhow.
 What can I do?

 You would need to file a quiet title action absent any cooperation from the joint owner.
 If a co-owner is not willing to refinance the property, then you will need to convince a judge to order the other party to endorse a deed or other refinancing documents.